-Ask at the desk if there are any jobs going.
+Ask at the desk if any jobs are available.
 Often these will be in exchange for free accommodation, but if you’re lucky, there’s cash in it too.

 Even if your hostel isn’t looking for staff, they may know of another one who does.
-Repeat after me: It never hurts to ask.
+It never hurts to ask.

 A caveat -- they can be highly desirable and hard to get.
-Use a blue collar recruitment firm to help you find a job.
+Use a recruitment firm to help you find a job.

-Working with kids is typically more of a long-term job, and with good reason.
-Kids get attached, and it can be painful to separate from a family who loves their au pair.
-However, there may be opportunities for childcare or au pair work that only last for a couple of weeks or months.
+Working with kids is typically more of a long-term job and with good reason.
+Kids get attached, and it can be painful to separate from a family that loves their au pair.
+However, there may be childcare or au pair work opportunities that only last for a couple of weeks or months.
 This is best for those who have established experience working with kids and strong references in the field.

-These are jobs that have a fixed time frame or a very clear end goal, and temporary workers can be very handy.
+These are jobs with a fixed time frame or an apparent end goal, and temporary workers can be convenient.
 Don’t forget about the internet!
 If you’re a writer, graphic designer, or web programmer, you can find clients and projects online that provide you with the location independence you’re after.

-The same specialized skills that can get you project based work can also help you to establish your own type of work.
+The same specialized skills that can get you project-based work can also help you to establish your own type of work.
 Could you approach a school about running a summer theater program?
-Offer one-on-one English lessons or tutoring?
-Weave potholders and sell them at local arts markets?
+Weave potholders and sell them at local art markets?
 Manage a wine appreciation course?
 The traditional job search can go out the window when you’re traveling, so look for inspiration everywhere!
-Just try to keep it legal.
+Just remember to keep it legal.